Rosa multiflora

-Rosa multiflora — (syn.
+Rosa multiflora (syn.
 Rosa polyantha) is a species of rose known commonly as multiflora rose, baby rose, Japanese rose, many-flowered rose, seven-sisters rose, Eijitsu rose and rambler rose.
 It is native to eastern Asia, in China, Japan, and Korea.
 It should not be confused with Rosa rugosa, which is also known as "Japanese rose", or with polyantha roses which are garden cultivars derived from hybrids of R. multiflora.
-It was introduced to North America, where it is regarded as an invasive species.
+It was introduced to North America, where it is an invasive species, forming extensive, impenetrable stands within forest understories, thickets, borders, and lowlands.

 Description

 It is a scrambling shrub climbing over other plants to a height of 3–5 m, with stout stems with recurved prickles (sometimes absent).
 The leaves are 5–10 cm long, compound, with 5–9 leaflets and feathered stipules.
 The flowers are produced in large corymbs, each flower small, 1.5–4 cm diameter, white or pink, borne in early summer.
 The hips are reddish to purple, 6–8 mm diameter.

-Two varieties are accepted by the Flora of China:
+Two other varieties have been identified which have many synonyms of their own: